Prior to the HIPAA act, there were no security standards or requirements for the protection of health information.

 PHI is information, including demographic data, that relates to an individual’s past, present or future physical health, mental health or condition and past, present, or future payment for the provision of healthcare that identifies the individual or a reasonable basis to believe it can be used to identify an individual.
 Individually identifiable health information includes common identifiers such as name, address, date of birth and Social Security Number.
 (OCR HIPAA Privacy 2003)

 The HIPAA Privacy Rule applies to all forms of protected health information.

 The HIPAA Security Rule requires covered entities to maintain appropriate administrative, technical and physical procedures to assure the confidentiality, integrity and availability of protected health information (e-PHI).
 (Centers for Medicare & Medicaid Services, 2013)

 Specifically, a covered entity must:

-- Ensure the confidentiality, integrity and availability of all PHI they create, receive, maintain or transmit;
+• Ensure the confidentiality, integrity and availability of all PHI they create, receive, maintain or transit

 The HIPAA Security Rule applies to only protected health information that is in electronic form.